 - There is a limit to the number of tiles you can generate in a single request.
 When generating a tile cache from an ArcGIS Online basemap, there is a limit of 100,000 tiles per request.
 Read more on this in the ArcGIS REST API Documentation.
 Organizations that use their own ArcGIS Server to host an offline tile cache can configure the server's maxExportTilesCount via the admin account to change the default limit of 100,000 tiles.

 You can take vector tiled data offline by exporting it from an ArcGIS Vector Tile Service and downloading it as a vector tile package (*.vtpk) using the AGS ExportVectorTilesTask class.
 The vector tile service used for this operation must support the creation of an offline vector tile cache; specifically, it must enable the exportTiles operation.
 Vector tiles contain vector representations of data that can be restyled for different purposes such as day and night viewing.
 You can download default styling resources along with the vector tiles and custom style resources from ArcGIS Portal items that host Vector Tile Layers.

-Here are the steps required to create an vector tile package (*.vtpk) and vector tile style resources.
+To create a vector tile package (.vtpk file) and vector tile style resources:

 - Instantiate the export vector tiles task and check whether the vector tiles have custom style resources.

 - Specify the export vector tile task parameters for a specific maximum scale and area of interest.